wttech/bobcat/README.md

 [![Apache License, Version 2.0, January 2004](https://img.shields.io/github/license/cognifide/bobcat.svg?label=License)](http://www.apache.org/licenses/)
 [![Gitter chat](https://badges.gitter.im/bobcat-framework/Lobby.png)](https://gitter.im/bobcat-framework/Lobby)

-# Bobcat

 <p align="center">
   <img src="assets/bobcat-384-384.png" alt="Bobcat Logo"/>
 </p>

-## About Bobcat

 Bobcat is an automated testing framework for functional testing of web applications.
-It wraps Selenium Browser Automation with a handy set of tools (accelerators).
-Since using Selenium (Webdriver), it aims to mimic the behaviour of a real user, and as such interacts with the HTML of the application.
+It wraps [Selenium](https://github.com/SeleniumHQ/selenium), so anything possible in raw Selenium can be done with Bobcat, including running it on all supported browsers, Selenium Grid, cloud providers like SauceLabs, Cross Browser Testing, BrwoserStack etc. You can also utilize [Appium](http://appium.io/) for mobile testing.
+Bobcat comes with a handy set of utilities and accelerators that will help you develop your tests faster.

-Bobcat is implemented in Java and allows test development in pure JUnit and in Gherkin for BDD approaches.
-Bobcat also provides set of good practices that accelerates testing process.
+Bobcat is implemented in Java and allows the test development in pure JUnit or via Cucumber-JVM for BDD-oriented people.

+## AEM Support

+Since Cognifide expertises in development on top of [Adobe Experience Manager (AEM)](https://www.adobe.com/marketing-cloud/experience-manager.html), Bobcat accelerates test development for this platform, especially when it comes to AEM authoring.
+The framework provides dedicated modules which allow you to automate almost every action on the AEM author side.
+This includes:
+- Site Admin,
+- dialogs,
+- parsyses,
+- components,
+- component fields,
+- CRX.

+#### Bobcat was used for automating AEM 6.3, though the latest versions of AEM-related modules were not developed for full compatibility of TouchUI interface - let us know if you run into any issue or want to submit a pull request.

+## Getting started

+To start your adventure with Bobcat, please refer to our wiki: [Getting started](https://github.com/Cognifide/bobcat/wiki/Getting-Started)

 :smirk_cat: :smirk_cat: :smirk_cat: :smirk_cat: :smirk_cat: :smirk_cat: :smirk_cat: :smirk_cat: :smirk_cat: :smirk_cat: :smirk_cat: :smirk_cat: :smirk_cat: :smirk_cat: :smirk_cat: :smirk_cat: :smirk_cat: :smirk_cat: :smirk_cat: :smirk_cat: :smirk_cat:
 ## Bobcat 2.0 is coming!

-A high level roadmap (milestones still can be changed), without any concrete deadlines of what we plan for 2.0 release:
+A high level roadmap (milestones still can change), without any concrete deadlines of what we plan for 2.0 release:

 #### Milestone #1 (still in 1.x.x)
 1. Archetype cleanup and move to a Gradle-based template :white_check_mark: